microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 algorithm specified in section *1.2.3*.

 Interfaces may have public or private visibility.
-This reflects the fact that some interfaces represent shared contracts implemented by multiple WinRT classes while other interfaces represent members implemented by a single WinRT class.
+This reflects the fact that some interfaces represent shared contracts implemented by multiple xlang classes while other interfaces represent members implemented by a single xlang class.
-Private visibility interfaces must specify the WinRT class they are exclusive to via the ExclusiveToAttribute.
-Private interfaces may only be implemented by the WinRT class specified in the ExclusiveToAttribute.
+Private visibility interfaces must specify the xlang class they are exclusive to via the ExclusiveToAttribute.
+Private interfaces may only be implemented by the xlang class specified in the ExclusiveToAttribute.

 ### IInspectable and IUnknown

-All WinRT interfaces must inherit directly from IInspectable, which in turn inherits from IUnknown.
+All xlang interfaces must inherit directly from IInspectable, which in turn inherits from IUnknown.
 IUnknown defines three methods: QueryInterface, AddRef and Release as per traditional COM usage.
 IInspectable defines three methods in addition to the IUnknown methods: GetIids, GetRuntimeClassName and GetTrustLevel.
 These three methods allow the object’s client to retrieve information about the object.
-In particular, IInspectable.GetRuntimeClassName enables an object’s client to retrieve a WinRT type name that can be resolved in metadata to enable language projection.
+In particular, IInspectable.GetRuntimeClassName enables an object’s client to retrieve an xlang type name that can be resolved in metadata to enable language projection.

 ### Interface Requires